akhilsaini/aws-csa-2017/README.md

 ## Custom VPC & ELB

   - To have HA in general or for ELB, ensure that you have at-least 2 public and or private subnets in different availability zones.
+Most probably public subnets as they will be accessible publically.

 ## NAT & Bastion